 Explore the Iverson Park Trail as it winds through a portion of the largest city park in Stevens Point.
 The trail winds south of the park and offers great views of the water as it nears McDill Pond.
 The park offers restrooms, playgrounds, picnic areas in addition to a sandy beach perfect for kids of all ages where you can splash around in the shallow waters or swim to the deeper areas.
 Bring a raft and float around or hang out on the beach, its perfect for a fun family day.

 More than 200 species of birds are also known to be seen around including many bald eagles.
 You may also see the trains as they go to and from the Stevens Point Depot throughout the day.
-In the winter stop in and use the 300-foot toboggan slides, sledding hills, snowboard hill, an ice skating rink or cross-country ski along the 2.5 miles of trails.
+In the winter stop in and use the 300-foot toboggan slides (closed for 20-21 winter season), sledding hills, snowboard hill, an ice skating rink or cross-country ski along the 2.5 miles of trails.

 Moses Creek Trail